wyvernglobal/junkNAS/README.md

 are synchronized, scale down or delete any extra controllers so a single endpoint remains managed by Kubernetes.

+For local testing without WireGuard, agents will probe a few sane defaults such as `host.containers.internal:8080`/`8088` and `127.0.0.1:8080`/`8088` before falling back to the overlay address.
+Set `JUNKNAS_CONTROLLER_URL` explicitly to skip probing when you know the correct endpoint.

 ---

 # Running an Agent